-Future Oxford University applied mathematics DPhil candidate, commencing October 2018.
+DPhil (PhD) student at the University of Oxford, studying applied mathematics.
 First class Physics MSci graduate of Imperial College London, where I ranked within the top 10% of my year cohort during my third academic year.
-Outside of studies, my hobbies include musical performance (former member of the Imperial College Symphony Orchestra, Imperial College Big Band and National Youth Orchestra of Wales), keeping fit and developing software.
-My research interests include non-equilibrium systems, network science, and applications of these and related areas (statistical physics, game theory, data science etc.) to problems in economics, energy distribution, government and infrastructure.
+Outside of studies, my hobbies include musical performance (former member of the Imperial College Symphony Orchestra, Imperial College Big Band and National Youth Orchestra of Wales), keeping fit (e.g. through my college's boat club), and developing software.
+My research interests include using the mathematics of non-equilibrium systems, network science, and data science to tackle problems in economics, government, and infrastructure (e.g. energy systems).

 I have extensive recent experience, having tutored 3 A Level physics students since October 2017, 4 GCSE maths students since January 2018, and 2 pre-GCSE students since January 2018 also this year.
 Additionally, since beginning 6th form, I have arranged official after-school revision sessions for GCSE students with my school friends, partaken in numeracy schemes for younger secondary school students requiring additional assistance, and was required to present topics, such as energy wastage, to KS3 classes as part of the Welsh Baccalaureate (which I also passed but was unable to fit in the Qualifications section below).